SK-Electronics-Consulting/BGA_Demo/README.md

 ## Assumptions

 1. Through hole components will be not populated.
+1. Only top layer will be populated.
+Placing components on both sides increases cost.
+The types of projects that would require BGAs and double sided placement, would also really require a deeper CM relationship than what JLC/PCBWay provide.

 ## Scope

 Items that are out of scope for this project:

 1. Unrelated costs and delays, such as delays due to Lunar New Year or parts that are exceptionally difficult to source.

 ## Versions